How to Wash Sneakers at Home

 There's nothing more comfortable than a trusted pair of sneakers.
 When your time-tested kicks are broken-in, they're so comfortably molded to the shape of your foot that you hardly even realize you're wearing them.
-When they get dirty, you don't want to spend money on a new pair that you'll have to break in all over again.
-Luckily, you don't have to.
+After a while, your favorite pair of kicks can start to show dirt and the wear of the miles you've put on them.
+Luckily, it's a snap to clean your shoes.
 Most sneakers are easy to clean at home with products you probably already have.
-Follow the steps below and before you know it your sneakers will look like new again.
+Follow the steps below and before you know it your shoes will look like new.

 First, remove the insoles.
 You'll want to wash them separately.

-Prepare a small mixture of warm water and liquid detergent.
-Using a soft brush or rag, gently scrub the insole to remove dirt and stains.
+Prepare a small mixture of lukewarm water and liquid detergent.
+Using a soft brush or damp cloth, gently scrub the insole to remove dirt and stains.
 When you're done, use a wet sponge to remove any excess detergent.

 If the insoles still smell, try enclosing them in a bag along with some baking soda.
 Shake the bag to spread out the baking soda and leave it overnight.
 This should neutralize most odors.

-If that doesn't do it (maybe your insoles are really funky), try soaking them for a few hours in a mixture of vinegar and water in a 2:1 ratio.
-Then soak them in hot water with baking soda and an essential oil such as tea tree or pine oil.
+If that doesn't do it (this is typically an issue with shoes you workout in), try soaking them for a few hours in a mixture of vinegar and water in a 2:1 ratio.
+Then soak them in warm water with baking soda and an essential oil such as tea tree or pine oil.
 That should be enough to eliminate even the strongest odors.

 Add your shoes to the washer along with a load of towels.
 The towels will balance the load and prevent your shoes from banging around inside.
 Make sure they're old towels, because new towels have lint and dye that may come off on your sneakers.